wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-streaming-python.md

 This copies the files from the local system to the head node.

-> [AZURENOTE] If you used a password to secure your SSH account, you will be prompted for the password.
+> [AZURE.NOTE] If you used a password to secure your SSH account, you will be prompted for the password.
 If you used an SSH key, you may have to use the `-i` parameter and the path to the private key, for example, `scp -i /path/to/private/key mapper.py reducer.py username@clustername-ssh.azurehdinsight.cn:`.

 ##Run MapReduce